YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 ```
 for f in *.fasta
-do  makeblastdb -dbtype nucl $f
+do  makeblastdb -dbtype nucl -in $f
 done
 ```